Gordon School

-Mission statement

-The Gordon School is a racially diverse nursery through eighth grade coeducational independent school in East Providence, Rhode Island.
-Child by child, the Gordon School community cultivates successful students by inspiring joyful learning, encouraging intellectual leadership, fostering an empathic spirit and stimulating a drive for positive societal impact.

 History

 The Gordon School was founded by Dr. Helen West Cooke in 1910 in her home in Providence’s East Side.
+It was the first coeducational independent school in Rhode Island.

 The school relocated to its current campus in 1963.
 The 1963 campus was designed by William D. Warner, the architect that went on to create several high-profile area projects, including Providence's Waterplace Park and the iWay Bridge.
-It was the first coeducational independent school in Rhode Island.
-A regulation playing field was extensively renovated during the summer of 2006.
-From 2010 to 2015, the Teacher Residency Program at Gordon School and Roger Williams University offered a one-year master's degree program.
+The campus design includes woods, wetlands and gardens that accommodate year-round outdoor learning and allow students to grow their own food.

+In 2018, Gordon abandoned the traditional financial aid model used by independent schools, replacing it with a system they called Family Individualized Tuition.